wiseminds/simple-registration-flutter/README.md

 Flutter is an interesting framework to work with, but requires a solid folder structure to build a scalable application.
 Based on research and years of experience, I have come to adopt a folder structure I use in most of my projects.

+The provided endpoint to fetch states and city was down when I needed to use it, I had to look for an alternative.

 ## lib